LORD-MicroStrain/ROS2_MSCL/README.md

 IMPORTANT:  This is a beta release of the ROS2 driver!
 Please report any issues via the [Github issues page](https://github.com/LORD-MicroStrain/ROS2_MSCL/issues)

-ROS2 Interface (driver) software for inertial sensors compatible with the [Microstrain Communication Library (MSCL)](https://github.com/LORD-MicroStrain/MSCL).
+This is the ROS2 Interface (driver) software for inertial sensors compatible with the [Microstrain Communication Library (MSCL)](https://github.com/LORD-MicroStrain/MSCL).

 MSCL is developed by [LORD Sensing - Microstrain](http://microstrain.com) in Williston, VT.